U.S. shutdown sends grain traders, farmers hunting for data

 An increase in private companies using government-collected satellite images to track farmed fields in recent years helps shine a light on global crop conditions even while government agencies are dark.
 The government’s Landsat satellites continue to collect images of the earth and other data.

-Private companies such as Descartes Labs pay for access to the data and can still view it to analyze.
+Private companies such as Descartes Labs can still access the open-sourced data and analyze it.
 The Santa Fe, New Mexico-based company is among the crop forecasters that releases its own production estimates based on its research and analyses of government-collected data.

 The public can normally see those images on the U.S. Geological Survey’s website, but it is not being updated during the shutdown, according to a notice on the site.

-And the technology can be problematic, said Steve Truitt, government program manager for Descartes.
+And all technology can be problematic, said Steve Truitt, government program manager for Descartes.

 Data packets occasionally have shown up late during the shutdown, or have not arrived, Truitt said.
 The government staffers at USDA and the Interior Department who Descartes usually calls either cannot be reached or are working without pay, leading to awkward conversations.